-- Location of sensors such that testing and calibration can be performed at their location. - Location of test devices and test equipment in areas convenient to the equipment to be tested. - Plant or administrative features that could make it difficult to bring test equipment to the location of components to be tested, e.g., the necessity to move equipment along narrow paths, or in and out of contaminated areas. - Convenience of component status indication and test connections. - 6.180.
-Where equipment to be tested is located in hazardous areas, facilities should be provided to allow testing from outside the hazardous area.
+- Location of sensors such that testing and calibration can be performed at their location. - Location of test devices and test equipment in areas convenient to the equipment to be tested.

+- Plant or administrative features that could make it difficult to bring test equipment to the location of components to be tested, e.g., the necessity to move equipment along narrow paths, or in and out of contaminated areas. - Convenience of component status indication and test connections.

+6.179.
+Where equipment to be tested is located in hazardous areas, provisions should be made to allow testing to be controlled from outside the hazardous area.